Fully extended BV-BFV description of General Relativity in three dimensions: Preliminaries

-\begin{remark} A particular example of a stratification is given by a manifold with corners (and vertices, i.e. boundaries of corners), where the connected components of boundaries, corners and vertices compose the cells of a stratum $M^{(k)}$. \end{remark}
+\begin{remark} A particular example of a stratification is given by a manifold with corners (and vertices, i.e. boundaries of corners), where the connected components of boundaries, corners and vertices compose the cells of a stratum $M^{\filt{k}}$. {For practical purposes the reader can consider this example as the main application, although our definitions allow for more general embedded submanifolds.} \end{remark}